Skip to content

 Score Explanation

-iGaming Fit is the dimension Zimpler scores highest on — Nordic gambling is where the product was forged.
+iGaming Fit is the dimension Zimpler scores highest on, since Nordic gambling is where the product was forged.
 Zimpler GO was built specifically for casino registration flows, EveryMatrix has a native connector, and the Malta office that opened in 2022 exists because iGaming became the strategic focus.
-The Sweden-licensed-only stance from July 2023 (upheld by the Court of Appeal in February 2025) signals an operator who picks compliance over volume.
+The Swedish Gambling Authority tried to bar Zimpler from BankID-backed services to unlicensed gambling operators in July 2023; the Administrative Court annulled the order in May 2024 and the Court of Appeal upheld that annulment on 7 February 2025, ruling the regulator overstepped.
+Zimpler kept the service running, because the operator side rather than the payment provider carries gambling-licensing responsibility.
 Fees score well because A2A push payments avoid interchange entirely and Zimpler does not hold rolling reserves; the trade-off is that pricing is custom rather than public, so smaller operators cannot price-compare without a sales call.
 Geographic Coverage is where Zimpler trails Trustly: 25 markets versus 30+, and the depth in those markets is uneven outside the Nordics.
-The Brazil Pix launch in November 2025 is a real differentiator — Trustly has no LATAM presence — but Brazil is one market, not a region.
+The Brazil Pix launch in November 2025 is a real differentiator, since Trustly has no LATAM presence, but Brazil is one market rather than a region.
 Security is solid (Swedish FSA, Brazilian Central Bank, PSD2 SCA) but the company does not hold gambling licenses itself, relying on operator-side licensing.
-User Trust at 1.5/5 looks alarming until you compare with Trustly's 2.9/5 from 3,187 reviews — Zimpler has fewer reviews and the same B2B2C dynamic.
+User Trust at 1.5/5 looks alarming until you set it against Trustly's 2.9/5 from 3,187 reviews: Zimpler has fewer reviews and the same B2B2C dynamic.
 The score that matters most for an operator is the conversion rate Zimpler delivers, not what frustrated players write on Trustpilot when a casino flow breaks.

 Who Is Zimpler Best For?